mn-io/pwd-me/README.md

 ## To Dos

-- Minimize bundle with proper tree shaking, especially for lodash
-- Refactoring: varaible names, use state destruction
+- Refactoring: variable names, use state destruction
 - Increase test coverage for non criticial code
 - cache config in localStorage